 "This is just a really unhealthy situation for democracy to be in when people line themselves up according to these birth categories."

 On identity politics rearing its ugly head

 How have we got to this point historically?
 Did the conditions of our current situation begin in 2016?
-Or has the current climate been brewing for a long time?

 This is a process that I try to describe in the book.
 I think that modern identity politics did begin on the left.
 It began in the 1960s as an outgrowth of a lot of the social movements that appeared at that point; the LGBT rights movement, the Civil Rights movement for African-Americans, the feminist movement.
 All of these groups who had been marginalised in society were quite rightly demanding recognition for their issues and specific experiences.
 And I think that tended to shift the agenda of the left as a whole, which had previously been firmly anchored in the working class.